val-beresneva/GitDocs/src/snapshotting/mv.md

 To populate the submodule again in the new location the user will have to run "git submodule update" afterwards.
 Removing the old directory is only safe when it uses a gitfile, as otherwise the history of the submodule will be deleted too.
-Both steps will be obsolete when recursive submodule update has been implemented.

 ## GIT
 Part of the git[1] suite